zeek/zeek-benchmarker/ci-based/README.md

 5. Run `docker-compose up`.
 You may want to configure systemd such that the `docker-compose up` runs at boot time.

+## Adding Micro Benchmarks

+1. Navigate to `scripts/microbenchmarks` and use or create a new directory.

+2. Create a script that runs for 10 to 20 seconds.
+Currently there's no parameterization.
+We record elapsed, user and system time as well as max_rss usage of the Zeek process.

+3. Create an entry in the `config.yml` file with `bench_command` and `bench_args` keys.

+4. When deploying a new version of `zeek-benchmarker`, make sure to rebuild the `zeek-benchmarker-zeek-runner` image as it holds a copy of all benchmarker scripts.

+5. Restart the docker-compose deployment.
+Submit a job for testing.

 ## Supported Endpoints